 - REUSED

-- NON REUSED
+- NON_REUSED

 - PARTIALLY REUSED

 - IS_MATCHED: A boolean property assigned to a primitive-level cell.
 The property is set to TRUE on leaf cells that have matching leaf cells in the reference design.
 Matching cells are eligible for placement reuse.

-TIP: Xilinx has published several applications in the Xilinx Tcl Store, in the Incremental Compile package.
+TIP: Xilinx has published several applications in XHUB, in the Incremental Compile package.
 These applications include visualization of placement and routing reuse when analyzing critical path and other design views.
 Also included is an application for automatic Incremental Compile for the project flow, which automatically manages reference checkpoints for incremental design runs.